-26. Pray during Lent for a just peace in Afghanistan, Syria, Iraq, the Ukraine, the Holy Land and elsewhere.
+26. Pray during Lent for a just peace in Afghanistan, Syria, Iraq, Ukraine, Canada, the Holy Land and elsewhere.
 Pray for our troops and for others in harm’s way.

 27. Pray for an end to capital punishment.
 Pray for those on death row, and for the families of murder victims.

 28. Find a form of Lenten fasting that is appropriate for you, given your age, state of health, and state of life.
 We need to broaden our idea of fasting.
 Some fast on bread and water on Wednesdays and Fridays.
 Others fast from sweets or alcohol throughout Lent.
 Some fast on one or more days per week from breakfast all the way to dinner, spending lunch hour in prayer or at noon Mass.
 Another idea is to cut out all snacks between meals or to forego Starbucks stops and eating out.
 The money saved from not buying various things should be given to an apostolate or ministry serving the physically or spiritually poor.

 Ideas for Learning in Lent

 29. Get to know the Fathers of the Church and read selections from them along with Scripture.
 Short selections from the Fathers writing on Lenten themes and ideas can be accessed for free from the Lenten Library of the Crossroads Initiative.

 30. Find a written biography of a Saint that particularly appeals to you, and read it during the Season of Lent.
 If you’ve never read it, Mark Twain’ historical novel on St. Joan of Arc is fantastic.